teddybear082/CrueltySquadVR-Modloader/README.md

 6. Run the crueltysquad.exe again with your VR headset on and active / running and the main scene should populate into your VR headset if all has gone well.
 	If it crashes the first time to desktop, run it again, sometimes it takes FOUR times running the .exe for everything to take effect.
 More than that, and there's a problem.

-	There will be a terminal / command prompt window running while you run the game.
-You'll see lots of supposed "ERROR:" messages but they do not impact the game, it is just very detailed logging going on.

 ## Known issues